REPPL/qtp/README.md

 ### Create a projects folder

-Before using the script, you must create a `projects/` folder to store your projects in:
+Text files must be stored in a project sub-folder within the main `projects/` folder.
+Consequently, before using the script, you must create a `projects/` folder where all project sub-folders will be located:

 ```
 mkdir projects/